-- Biofuels, bioliquids and biomass fuels produced from agricultural biomass may not be produced from raw materials obtained from land with a high carbon stock, i.e. land that had one of the following statuses in January 2008 but no longer has this status: - (a) wetlands, namely land that is covered with or saturated by water permanently or for a significant part of the year; Retaining the wetland status means that this state may not be actively changed or adversely affected.
-Evidence of verification should reflect seasonal changes within a year. - (b) continuously forested areas, namely land spanning more than one hectare with trees higher than five metres and a canopy cover of more than 30 %, or trees able to reach those thresholds on the respective site; continuously forested areas do not include land that is predominantly under agricultural or urban land use.
-In this context, agricultural land use refers to tree stands in agricultural production systems, such as fruit tree plantations, oil palm plantations and agroforestry systems when crops are grown under tree cover. - (c) land spanning more than one hectare with trees over five metres in height and a canopy cover of 10 to 30 % or with trees capable of reaching these thresholds on the site concerned, unless it is demonstrated that the carbon stock of the area before and after conversion is such that the conditions set out in paragraph 10 would be met using the method described in Part C and/or Part B of Annex V to Annex VI.
+- Biofuels, bioliquids and biomass fuels produced from agricultural biomass taken into account for the purposes referred to in points (a), (b) and (c) of the first subparagraph of paragraph 1 shall not be made from raw material obtained from land with high-carbon stock, namely land that had one of the following statuses in January 2008 and no longer has that status: - (a) wetlands, namely land that is covered with or saturated by water permanently or for a significant part of the year; Retaining the wetland status means that this state may not be actively changed or adversely affected.
+Evidence of verification should reflect seasonal changes within a year. - (b) continuously forested areas, namely land spanning more than one hectare with trees higher than five metres and a canopy cover of more than 30 %, or trees able to reach those thresholds in situ; continuously forested areas do not include land that is predominantly under agricultural or urban land use.
+In this context, agricultural land use refers to tree stands in agricultural production systems, such as fruit tree plantations, oil palm plantations and agroforestry systems when crops are grown under tree cover. - (c) land spanning more than one hectare with trees higher than five metres and a canopy cover of between 10 % and 30 %, or trees able to reach those thresholds in situ, unless evidence is provided that the carbon stock of the area before and after conversion is such that, when the methodology laid down in Part C of Annex V and/or Part B of Annex VI is applied, the conditions laid down in paragraph 10 of this Article would be fulfilled.